Timo Kivimäki: Espionage conviction and controversy

-According to a University of Helsinki representative the peace negotiators need contacts with all the conflict parties and big nations.
-According to Prof. Liisa Laakso of the Faculty of Social Sciences Dean of the University of Helsinki, scholars are often more suitable for the creation of the initial contacts that are needed for official peace negotiation and conflict resolution between official representatives of the conflicting parties.
+The district court in Glostrup, Denmark, concluded in its public version of the verdict that the information that Kivimäki delivered in his discussions with diplomats, if passed to the Russian intelligence organization, could have helped the intelligence organization.
+Thus, the court convicted Kivimäki under paragraph 108 of the Danish criminal code.
+Kivimäki himself has used this to claim that the sentence show that he was dealing with diplomats rather than foreign agents.
+However, the sentence only reflected the fact that the persons he was dealing with was employed as diplomats at the Russian embassy.
+After the affair Denmark and Russia agreed that four diplomats from the Russian Embassy had to be re-called back to Moscow and the matter was not pursued further between the two states.

+His sentence was discussed publicly in both Denmark and Finland and some did find it controversial as it was seen to put restrictions on the interactions between scholars and employees from foreign embassies.

 Further activities

-After the controversy in Denmark, Kivimäki moved back to Finland and took up a faculty position at the University of Helsinki.
+After his sentence in Denmark, Kivimäki moved back to Finland and took up a faculty position at the University of Helsinki.
 He published a book examining the relationship between academic research and peace work (Kivimäki 2012a) in which he touches on the subject of how intelligence communities can block or support peace processes.
 Since moving to Finland his activities have been focused on purely academic issues.
 He is teaching and further developing the theory of pragmatic peace research, giving a new generation of peace activists new ideas on how to help the crucial initial phase of dialogue between conflicting parties.
 He is also a frequent commentator on issues related to peace and conflict in the Finnish media.
 His book is entitled The Long Peace of East Asia.